Go to Content Area

 History

 In 1895, Sir Robert Hart was the Inspector-General of China's Imperial Maritime Custom Service (IMCS).
-He drafted modern postal regulations that included 4 items and 44 articles in total and presented it to the emperor through the Zongli Yamen, the Qing equivalent of the Foreign Office, on March 20, 1896.
-The regulations were soon passed on the same day and the Imperial Chinese Post was established with Sir Robert Hart as supervisor.
+He drafted modern postal regulations that included 4 items and 44 articles in total and were approved by the emperor through the Zongli Yamen, the Qing equivalent of the Foreign Office, on March 20, 1896.
+The Imperial Chinese Post was established with Sir Robert Hart as supervisor.
 To commemorate the beginning of modern postal service in our country, March 20 was therefore set as a memorial day by the Ministry of Transportation and Communications in 1947.

 The Imperial Chinese Post was initially under the supervision of the IMCS.
 In 1911, the Ministry of Posts and Communications took over and established the Directorate General of Posts.
 A year later the Ministry was reorganized as the Ministry of Transportation and Communications and the Imperial Chinese Post was renamed as Chunghwa Post.
 Later, the General Postal Remittances and Saving Banks was established in 1930 and renamed to the Directorate General of Postal Remittances and Saving Banks after the Postal Act was announced in 1935.
 Subordinate to the Directorate General of Posts, the Directorate General of Postal Remittances and Saving Banks started providing life insurance service.
 The year 1936 saw the enforcement of the Postal Act and its supplementary rules, which laid the foundation for the Company.